 It relaxes muscle tension such as TMJ (pain in the temporomandibular joint - jaw joint & surrounding muscles).

-HOW TO SELF FACIAL MASSAGE
+HOW TO DO A FACE MASSAGE

 Try this on both days of a weekend so come Monday, you’ve got the hang of things and can implement it in your routine quick and easy.

 You will want to apply gentle pressure, you don’t want to push too hard to avoid crushing your lymphatic vessels.
 The only pressure you really need is enough to gently move the skin.
 In the steps below, we guide you towards applying pressure at strategic locations where lymph nodes & marma are… Marma points are sites where flesh, veins, arteries, tendons, bones and joints meet up.
 Massaging these energy pathways also helps to tone your facial muscles and helps to reduce the appearance of fine lines.
 It is incredibly calming and relaxing.